PURPOSE/FUNCTION OF THE PROGRAM:

 - Must be able to work with clients in a variety of settings

-- Must be willing to drive to off –campus sites for home visits, collaborative meetings and client transportation.
+- Must have a valid drivers license and be willing to drive to off –campus sites for home visits and collaborative meetings

 - Ability to be flexible with work schedule